Searching for an awesome RV Rental in Hawaii?

 3. Best Rooftop Tent Camper Rental in Hawaii

 About this RV

 If you are traveling in a pickup truck, you might not be interested in a massive RV.
 Instead, you might prefer a camper that can easily be attached to your track.
-If that is the case, you should take a look at this rooftop tent rental.
+If that is the case, you should take a look at this rooftop tent camper rental in Hawaii.
 It is 17 feet long and can sleep up to 2 people, but its most significant feature is that it can easily be attached to the back of your truck.

 - Length: 15 feet

 - Year: 1982

 Not everyone wants to rent the newest RV on the market, some people prefer to kick it old school.
 One of the best vintage RVs on the market is this one from Volkswagen.
 Released in 1982, this camper can sleep up to 4 people and is 15 feet long.

 5. Best Pet Friendly Campervan Rental in Hawaii

 - Transmission: Automatic